yexiaoqingruc/yxqhomework/README.md

 R version 3.5.1 was used for the analysis in this project.
 And the applications of shared codes are respectively:

-- **ADMM.R** is a function of conducting the ADMM algorithm to estimate the subject-specified intercepts and the cofficients.
+- **ADMM.R** is a function of conducting the ADMM algorithm to estimate the subject-specified intercepts and the coefficients.

 - **ST.R** is a soft-thresholding function and applied to the **ADMM.R**.